 Chobe is home to approximately 120,000 elephants making it the African country with the most number of Elephants.
 Often times, you’ll also see herds of buffalos, groups of monkeys playing around the riverfront.

 Whether it is Zebras, Giraffes, Red Lechwe, Hippos, crocodiles sunbathing on the river bank or the rare rock monitor, Chobe’s wildlife never disappoints.

-Aside from the animals, beautiful common and rare birds also span this amazing park, bringing satisfaction to the bird lovers and also the vegetation and landscape that leave visitors in awe and in appreciation of wildlife.
+Aside from the animals, beautiful common and rare birds also span this amazing park bringing satisfaction to the bird lovers.
+Also, the vegetation and landscape leave visitors in awe and in appreciation of Chobe National park wildlife.

 Malaria at Chobe National park

 Many people are always concerned about Malaria before they visit Chobe or even Botswana as a whole.
 However, during the dry seasons, cases of malaria are not common but if you’re not sure about how safe it can be, buy an insect repellant before you visit.

 During and after my visit, I did not have of Malaria or any symptoms and I also became confident about it when I asked the locals and they said that the country had done a great job in trying to kick Malaria out.

 Though I didn’t have an insect repellant, I always zipped the tent at night not to give any chance of mosquitos to enter the tent.
 But if you want to have a 100% guarantee that you will be free from malaria, you can buy this mosquito repellant.

 Related post: Things to know before traveling to Africa